frankjc2022/qqq-llm-agent/README.md

 </div>

+For details on how this system works—including prompt design, setup, and evaluation—see the sections below.

 ## Introduction

 This project explores a zero-shot LLM-based trading agent for QQQ stock, developed as part of a graduate-level course project.
 The agent uses structured prompts with real-time market sentiment extracted from financial news to generate either short analyses or trading decisions.
 Prompts are executed on a professor-hosted server, which handles all dynamic input substitution and summarization through a custom web extractor.